Naim08/CodePath-Project-2---Flicks-2/README.md

 - [X] List anything else that you can get done to improve the app functionality!
 - [X] Customize the UI.
 You can use Iconmonstr and The Noun Project as good sources of images.
 - [X] All images fade in as they are loading.
+- [X] User sees a loading state while waiting for the movies API (you can use any 3rd party library available to do this).
+- [X] User can pull to refresh the movie list.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):